Toyota/Save Mart 350: Race history

 From 1989 to 1997, 2019 and 2021, NASCAR uses the full 2.52 mi road course, best known for sports car racing.
 Subtle changes to some of the turns accommodated the stock cars and increased passing widths.
 Ricky Rudd won the inaugural Cup race at Sonoma.

 The 1991 Sonoma Cup race ended in a controversial fashion.
 With seven laps left in the race, Mark Martin tried to pass Tommy Kendall, subbing for an injured Kyle Petty.
 The two made contact, resulting in Martin crashing into the tire barrier on a pull-over site and Kendall cutting his tire.
 The lead went to Davey Allison.
 Then, with two laps left, pole-sitter Rudd passed Allison for the lead but Allison spun out from contact in the final turn.
 Rudd led to the white flag and was contending to win the race, his second Sonoma victory, and to advance his championship points to the lead.
 However, as he came around to take the win, Rudd was black-flagged just three feet from the finish line.
 Allison was declared the winner of the race with Rudd's controversial penalty while Rudd finished in second place.

 The last Sonoma NASCAR race held at the previous road course passage was in 1997 on October 5 at a Truck Series event.
 There, Joe Ruttman won the race but controversy erupted when Rich Bickle blamed a loss of a top-ten finish on rookie Boris Said.
 Bickle cut down Said's tire and in reply Said waited for Bickle to come back around and crashed him.
 NASCAR, after a brief red flag for a massive crash in a wall of tires, disqualified Said and fined him $10,000 for his actions.

 In 1998, the circuit for the NASCAR event was shorted from the full road course to a 1.95 mi modified road course with the addition of the Chute from turn 4 to turn 7, bypassing turns 5 and 6.

-In 2001 the Chute was modified to such that the NASCAR circuit measured 1.99 mi long.
+In 2001, the Chute was modified to such that the NASCAR circuit measured 1.99 mi long.

 The 2014 running of the race, the final event from Sonoma broadcast on TNT, was dedicated to NASCAR designer Ray Fox, as mentioned in a moment of silence dedicated to his memory, as well as in the opening invocation.

 In 2019, the race returned to the full 2.52 mi road course layout to commemorate its 50th anniversary.
 This marked the return of the Carousel section after a 22-year hiatus.

 The 2020 race was canceled due to the COVID-19 pandemic.

-In 2022, the race was reverted back to racing the club configuration.
+In 2022, the race was reverted to racing the club configuration.